tesselode/mika-micro/manual.md

 ![](images/master.png)

 The bottom bar has a few more controls:
 - **Mono**: enables or disables mono mode.
-When the synth is in mono mode, only one voice can be played at a time.
-If a key is pressed while another is already held down, the pitch of the voice will glide up to the new note.
+In mono mode, only one voice can be played at a time.
 In poly mode, up to 8 voices can be played at once.
-- **Glide**: the speed at which the glides to new notes when in mono mode.
+- **Glide**: In mono mode, if a key is pressed while another is already held down, the pitch of the voice will glide up to the new note.
+The glide knob sets the speed at which these glides occur.
 - **Volume**: the volume of the final output signal.